AndrewBulata/Computational-Chemistry/README.md

 - **Entropy Calculation**: Calculates and displays the entropy of the system using the Shomate equation.

 #### Running the Simulation:
 To run the simulation, execute the script in PyCharm for a smoother window-closing experience.
+Make sure to install **pygame**.
 The simulation window will show atoms in different states based on the temperature you set.

 Enjoy exploring the fascinating world of phase transitions with this interactive simulation!